linboqiao/EEA/README.md

 ----------
 1. Download a copy of all the models package, and unpack it: http://cairo.lti.cs.cmu.edu/~hector/models/EventMentionModelsAndResources20160411.tar.gz
 2. Modify the kbp.properties file with the following:
- a. point edu.cmu.cs.lti.model.dir to the unpacked directory
+    1. point edu.cmu.cs.lti.model.dir to the unpacked directory
- b. point edu.cmu.cs.lti.model.event.dir to the unpacked directory
+    2. point edu.cmu.cs.lti.model.event.dir to the unpacked directory
- c. point edu.cmu.cs.lti.resource.dir to the unpacked directory
+    3. point edu.cmu.cs.lti.resource.dir to the unpacked directory
 3. Test it out by running the following command in cmu-script project directory: bin/test/coref_plain_text.sh settings/kbp.properties event-coref/src/test/resources/sample-input ../sample-output
 4. You should be able to find the annotation in TBF format in the following file: